People helping people live better lives.

 Focusing on Prevention

-Promoting equitable opportunities for health and wellness in communities through prevention and early intervention, and using data to inform decision-making.
+Promoting equitable opportunities for health and wellness in communities through prevention and early intervention.

-- Use population health data to identify and understand leading health concern
+- Use population health data to identify and understand leading health concerns

 - Examine disparities in health data to effectively prioritize and target strategies to promote health equity